amaranth-lang/rfcs/text/0006-stdlib-crc.md

 The `match_detected` output signal may be used to validate data that contains a trailing CRC.
-If the most recently processed word(s) form a valid CRC for all the data processed since reset, the CRC register will always contain a fixed value which can be computed in advance, and the `match_detected` output indicates whether the CRC register currently contains this value.
+If the most recently processed word(s) form a valid CRC for all the data processed since `start`, the CRC register will always contain a fixed value which can be computed in advance, and the `match_detected` output indicates whether the CRC register currently contains this value.